shiki/kaiseki/README.md

  Read more about the Response format [here](https://parse.com/docs/rest#general-responses).

  * __body__: On successful requests, this will be an object or array depending on the method called.

+ * __success__: A convenience parameter, this is a boolean indicating if the request was a success.

 ### Users